The Difference Between a Dentist and a Prosthodontist

 A major source of confusion in the marketplace is the term “cosmetic dentist.”
 Most people don’t realize this is not a dental specialty, but simply a marketing phrase.
 The truth is, all great dentists focus on aesthetics so that any dental work looks natural and gives their patient confidence.

 When reaching out for solutions for dentures and dental implants, the most highly trained specialist in the field is a prosthodontist.
 A prosthodontist has not only completed their four years of general dentistry eduction, but they’ve invested an additional three years of one-on-one mentorship of advanced clinical and laboratory procedures that are usually not covered in dental training.

-April 8-14 is National Prosthodontics Awareness Week, the perfect time to explore your options for a healthier, happier mouth.
+National Prosthodontics Awareness Week is recognized in April every year, the perfect time to explore your options for a healthier, happier mouth.

 Call us at (407) 478-4960 for help in answering any of your questions.